AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 suppressing checks negates the guarantee of errors being detected and addressed at run-time.

-Another alternative is to leave checks enabled but not retain full exception propagation semantics.
+Another alternative is to leave checks enabled but not retain the dynamic call-chain propagation.
 There are a couple of approaches available in this alternative.

 The first approach is for the run-time library to invoke a global "last chance handler" (LCH) when any exception is raised.
 Instead of the sequence of statements of an ordinary exception handler, the LCH is actually a procedure intended to perform "last-wishes" before the program terminates.
 No exception handlers are allowed.
 In this scheme "propagation" is simply a direct call to the LCH procedure.
-The default implementation provided by GNAT does nothing other than loop infinitely.
+The default LCH implementation provided by GNAT does nothing other than loop infinitely.
 Users may define their own replacement implementation.